-A few years ago, you might not have even heard of a powered cooler, and now it seems everyone is picking one up to up their game in the camping world, take epic road trips, or straight up move into their giant, tricked-out vans.
+Not so long ago, you might not have even heard of a powered cooler, and now it seems everyone is picking one up to up their game in the camping world, take on epic road trips, or straight-up move into a built-out van.
 So what are these powered coolers anyway?
 Why do they cost so much?
 And do you need one?
 Those are all great questions, friend!
-We researched and extensively used some of the best powered coolers currently available, and we're here to help you decide the best solution to keeping your life cool.
+We’ve been extensively testing some of the best powered coolers for several years running, and we're here to help you decide the best solution to keeping your life cool.

 What Kind of Cooler Do You Need?